 3. Register at both schools:

-At Stony Brook: Submit the completed form with ALL signatures to the SBU IUDC Coordinator within the registration deadlines outlined on the SBU Academic Calendar.
+At Stony Brook: Submit the completed form with ALL signatures to the SBU IUDC Coordinator within the registration deadlines outlined by the IUDC coordinator.
 You will then be given permission via SOLAR to enroll yourself in a consortium "dummy" course, IDC 600, for each course you are taking through the consortium.
 IDC 600 is a letter graded (A-F graded; S/U or Pass/Fail grades are not applicable), variable credit course, so make sure you are enrolling in a course at the host institution that is A-F graded and that the correct amount of credits are listed for IDC 600 on your SBU record.

 IMPORTANT: Full-time enrollment at Stony Brook is at least 9 credits.
 This includes enrollment in IDC 600.
 Enrollment in excess of 9 credits likely will lead to personal financial liability because graduate tuition scholarships are limited to 9 credits.

 At the host school: Give one copy of the form to the host school's IUDC Coordinator

 after collecting the other three signatures.
 It is your responsibility to find out